spectrality-github/esphome-p1mini/README.md

 *Note:* There's currently a bug in the E360 firmware, causing it to stop sending out data after a while.
 Check this comment for more info: https://github.com/psvanstrom/esphome-p1reader/issues/4#issuecomment-810794020

 ## Hardware
-I have used an ESP-12 based NodeMCU for my circuit, another alternative is the cheaper Wemos D1 mini but most ESP-based controllers would probably work.
+I have used a D1 mini clone, but most ESP-based controllers should work as long as you figure out appropriate pins to use.
 The P1 port on the meter provides 5V up to 250mA which makes it possible to power the circuit directly from the P1 port.

 ### Parts
-- 1 NodeMCU, Wemos D1 mini or equivalent ESP-12 / ESP-32 microcontroller
+- 1 (Wemos) D1 mini or clone.
-- 1 BC547 / 2N3904 NPN transistor
-- 1 4.7kOhm Resistor
-- 1 10kOhm Resistor
-- 1 RJ12 6P6C port
-- 1 RJ12 to RJ12 cable (6 wires)
+- 1 RJ12 cable (6 wires)
+- Optionally, hot melt glue and large heat shrink tubing.

 ### Wiring
 The circuit is very simple, basically the 5V TX output on the P1 connector is converted to 3.3V and inverted by the transistor and connected to the UART0 RX pin on the microcontroller.
 The RTS (request to send) pin is pulled high so that data is sent continously and GND and 5V is taken from the P1 connector to drive the microcontroller.